apache/spark/docs/security.md

 using the `--principal` and `--keytab` parameters.

 The provided keytab will be copied over to the machine running the Application Master via the Hadoop Distributed Cache.
-For this reason, it's strongly recommended that both YARN and HDFS encryption are enabled.
+For this reason, it's strongly recommended that both YARN and HDFS be secured with encryption, at least.

 The Kerberos login will be periodically renewed using the provided credentials, and new delegation tokens for supported will be created.